dokechin/Mojolicious-Command-generate-lexicont/README.md

 It is not convenient every time all the lexicons are translated.
 Write the lexicon in the package Myapp::I18N::org, and generate only difference parts.

+Support front end JavaScript lexicon library l10n.js <https://github.com/eligrey/l10n.js/>
+If you want to generate a lexicon file of l10n.js , please attach a json option in the configuration file.

 # CONFIGURATION

 Create config file lexicont.conf on your project home directory.

 \#InterTran